 Let Them Grieve In Their Own Way

 Everyone deals with the loss of someone dear in different ways.
+“As we process the reality of our loss, we are also trying to survive emotional pain.”
+Jodi Clarke, MA, LPC/MHSP explains.
 Some children like to keep talking about it.
 Some children like to draw how they feel.
 What’s important is that you nurture these activities so they can be encouraged to cope in a healthy way with their loss.
 Art therapy is a common way.
 Arts and crafts give children an avenue to express how they feel and what they’re thinking.
 It might be difficult for them to fully comprehend and much more explain their grief.
 But, creating works of art can be an outlet for their pent-up emotions.

 Some children might also exhibit out-of-the-ordinary behaviors like insisting to carry around a photo or some memorabilia of the person with them everywhere.
 Another example of these behaviors is constantly wanting to visit a certain place that holds sentimental value for them and their loved one.
 These may be inconvenient and unreasonable, but that’s not the point of being a supportive parent.
 You might feel exhausted and shortchanged, especially with your own emotions and loss to deal with.
 But, your child should be put first because they don’t know how to take care of themselves just yet.